 Bangkok’s tap water is not safe to drink.
 I have two friends who came down with poisoning together after using tap water to cook instant noodles at one of their condo houses in Bangkok.
 (This happened years ago though.)
-One of them suffered extremely painful tummy-ache and had to go to the hospital in Bangkok to get a jab to fly back to Singapore.
-The stomach problems also more than a few months to recover properly.
+One of them suffered tummy pain and had to go to the hospital in Bangkok to get a jab to fly back to Singapore.
+The stomach problems also took more than a few months to fully go away.

 At my AirBNB condo used in Aug 2017, there was a separate tap at the sink, marked “Drinking water”.
 I’m extra cautious about this, so I’ll even boil the water from that Drinking-Water tap first before drinking.
 I have another friend who currently lives in Bangkok, in a condo at Thonglor, and her condo unit doesn’t come with this filtered water, so she has to buy mineral water all the time.

 I did use the tap water for washing mugs and crockery, brushing teeth, washing face, washing hands before putting on contact lens.
 Nothing bad happened.

 5. Watch out for pickpockets, especially at crowded places.

 Bangkok is famous for pickpockets too.
 As with all cities that you’re travelling to, exercise due caution when it comes to protecting valuables.
 Don’t put your wallet or money at easy-to-reach spots.
 Don’t put all your money in one place.
 If you’re walking next to the road, put your sling bag on the opposite side, so that someone can’t snatch it while whizzing past on the road.
 Better still, sling it across your body.

 One time (also years ago), at Chatuchak, my friend and I were looking at products when she experienced someone trying to unzip her handbag.
 The pickpocket didn’t succeed, thankfully.
 Always stay alert!

 6. Don’t believe everything you hear.